patrick-ogrady/website/hackmd/vryx-poc.md

 # Processing 5 Billion Micropayments (at 100k TPS) with Vryx and Vilmo

+Over the last few days, the first [Vryx](https://github.com/ava-labs/hypersdk/pull/711) Load Test processed 5+ billion micropayments at a sustained rate of 100,000 transactions per second (TPS).
+This test involved 10,000,000 active accounts (2,500,000 active every 60 seconds and 95,000 active every second) and 50 equal weight validators (32 vCPU, 64 GB RAM, 100 GB io2 SSD) distributed over 5 regions (us-west-2,us-east-1,ap-south-1,ap-northeast-1,eu-west-1).

+Today, I couldn't be more thrilled to share the results of the Proof-of-Concept integration of Vryx with the HyperSDK.

+In January, I released [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction.

+ that would be integrated with the [Avalanche HyperSDK](https://github.com/ava-labs/hypersdk), to push its throughput to our initial goal of 100,000 transactions per second (TPS).

-A few months ago, I posted a [blog post](https://hackmd.io/@patrickogrady/rys8mdl5p) about Vryx, a fortified decoupled state machine replication construction.
-Vryx claimed to unblock a large increase in throughput for the HyperSDK.
+ Vryx claimed to unblock
+a large increase in throughput for the HyperSDK.
 This blog post is a write-up of the PoC of that work.

  documentation about [Vryx](https://hackmd.io/@patrickogrady/rys8mdl5p), a fortified decoupled state machine replication construction and some detailed ideas of how that would be applied to the HyperSDK.